 - Train other GTAs, as needed

-In an effort to improve the graduate assistantship hiring process, graduate agreements will be created on a semester basis (and not annually), when needed.
-Faculty will have more flexibility for making changes to agreements (changes in funding accounts, changes from GTA to GRA and vice versa, or other) on a semester basis in the hope that your (the students’) pay will be less impacted due to these changes.
+In an effort to improve the graduate assistantship hiring process, graduate agreements will be created on an academic year or annual basis, as needed.
 The target date to request changes will be at least 2-4 weeks before the ePAF/Agreement submission deadlines (updated every year).

 Note: Faculty that request a change to a graduate agreement after the ePAF/Agreement submission deadlines and/or after the agreement has been approved by the College of Graduate Studies will be asked to wait until the next semester for the change to be effective.

-Note: Creating semester contracts will mean that you (the student) will have a break in service during which time you (the student) will not be paid as you will not be working.
+Note: Contract start dates may be earlier as per COS HR Processing Timeline.
+End dates are flexible if your grant ends a couple days earlier.
+Contracts that are created on a semester basis will mean that you (the student) will have a break in service during which time you (the student) will not be paid as you will not be working (Note: GRAs may be placed on an annual contract or contract dates may be continuous, hence they may not be impacted by a break in service).
 This, however, should not affect the health insurance coverage for eligible students on full-time graduate assistantships (see below):

 Health Insurance Coverage Periods